 If you’d like to make this dish ahead of time, I’d suggest making the gravy and cheese sauce first.

-They will keep in the fridge for several days at least.
+They will keep in the fridge for at least several days.

-The fries can be cut and soaked several hours beforehand, just to get a lot of the prep out of the way ahead of time.
+The fries can be cut and soaked several hours beforehand to get a lot of the prep out of the way.

-Reheat the gravy and the cheese sauce in a pot over low heat, or in the microwave in quick bursts, stirring.
+Reheat the gravy and cheese sauce in a pot over low heat, or in the microwave in quick bursts, stirring occasionally.

 Bake the fries and assemble the poutine just before serving, for optimal crispiness!